ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 - New concepts, approaches, and/or methodologies.
 - Improvements on previous approaches.

 **Section Format**.
-You state your outlook and innovation in paragraph form or as  bullet-point list of innovations.
+You can state your outlook and innovation in paragraph form or as bullet-point list of innovations.

 ### Approach